 - “public way” includes any street, avenue, road, highway, lane, alley or other right of way under the jurisdiction of the Town, including curbs, gutters, sidewalks or storm drainage facilities.

-- This section does not apply to residential driveways and parking areas.
+(d) This section does not apply to ordinary maintenance and repair to existing residential driveways and parking areas.

 (e) The Planning Commission will review the location, character, and extent of the proposed work for consistency with the Washington Grove Master Plan, and/or with other evaluation criteria contained in the Town Charter, enacted Town ordinances, or adopted Town resolutions.

 (f) The submission to the Planning Commission shall be considered approved if the Planning Commission fails to act on the submission within 60 days after the date it was submitted; except that the Planning Commission, by resolution, may extend this time limit by 30 days.